Gus-Siegel/ProjectPassword/Deliverables/Submitted/Deliverable6.md

 **Approved by**: Alexander Siegel\
 **Print Screen**: Not applicable

-**Requirement**: As a user, I want to be able to run the appliction on any operating system so that I can access the application any computer.\
+**Requirement**: As a user, I want to be able to run the appliction on any operating system so that I can access the application on any computer.\
 **Issue**: [Link to Issue](https://github.com/Gus-Siegel/ProjectPassword/issues/116)\
 **Pull Request**: [Link to Pull request](https://github.com/Gus-Siegel/ProjectPassword/pull/172)\
 **Implemented by**: Taylor Nielsen and Eduardo De La Rosa\